MicrosoftLearning/dp-420-cosmos-db-dev/instructions/08-inspect-azure-cosmosdb-azure-mcp-server.md

 ## Before you start

-> [!IMPORTANT]
-> You need a **GitHub account with access to GitHub Copilot** for the Copilot tasks in this exercise.
+> &#10071; You need a **GitHub account with access to GitHub Copilot** for the Copilot tasks in this exercise.
 If you don't have an account, [create a free GitHub account](https://github.com/signup) and verify your email address before starting.
 [GitHub Copilot Free](https://docs.github.com/en/copilot/get-started/plans) is available with usage limits.

 To complete this exercise, you need an [Azure subscription](https://azure.microsoft.com/free/) with permission to create resources and assign roles.